-In June 2017, we entered into a loan and security agreement that allows us to borrow up to \$10.0 million under a term loan, and up to \$5.0 million under a revolving credit facility with 80% of certain eligible accounts receivable as a borrowing base (the "Credit Facility").
+In June 2017, we entered into a loan and security agreement with Western Alliance Bank that allows us to borrow up to \$10.0 million under a term loan, and up to \$5.0 million under a revolving credit facility with 80% of certain eligible accounts receivable as a borrowing base (the "Credit Facility").
 Obligations under the Credit Facility are secured by a lien on substantially all of our personal property other than our intellectual property.
-In September 2019, we entered into a Seventh Amendment to the Credit Facility whereby the draw period on the term debt was extended to September 30, 2020.
-We may draw on the Term Debt at any time prior to September 30, 2020, subject to customary conditions for funding including, among others, that no event of default exists.
-As of December 31, 2019, no amounts were borrowed under the Credit Facility and we were in compliance with the covenants for the Credit Facility.
+In September 2020, we entered into an Eighth Amendment to the Credit Facility whereby we may draw on the term debt and the Revolving Line of Credit at any time prior to October 1, 2021 and October 1, 2024, respectively.
+Draws on the term debt are subject to customary conditions for funding including, among others, that no event of default exists.
+As of December 31, 2020, no amounts were borrowed under the Credit Facility and we were in compliance with the covenants for the Credit Facility.
 See Note 13, "Commitments and Contingencies" in the Notes to the Consolidated Financial Statements set forth in Item 8 of this Annual Report on Form 10-K.